Bachmann1234/marshmallow-polyfield/README.rst

     :target: https://coveralls.io/github/Bachmann1234/marshmallow-polyfield?branch=master
     :alt: Coverage Status

- ## This Branch supports Marshmallow 2.
-The [master branch](https://github.com/Bachmann1234/marshmallow-polyfield/tree/master) is for Marshmallow 3
+This branch supports Marshmallow 2.0.
+For 3.0 support see `The master branch <https://github.com/Bachmann1234/marshmallow-polyfield/tree/master>`_

 An unofficial extension to Marshmallow to allow for polymorphic fields.